What is the best Calibre for Deer Stalking & Management in the UK

 Ok so the next criteria must be, is your chosen calibre not only up to the job but also suitable?
 As we all know there are six species of deer in the UK, ranging from the smallest, say a yearling Muntjac Doe, weighing maybe 20lbs on the hoof, to a mature Red Stag which might weigh as much as 400lbs.

-(Above/Right: The Calibre must also be adequate for large lowland Red Deer)
+(Above/Left: The Calibre must also be adequate for large lowland Red Deer)